Subnet router failover

 You can configure as many subnet routers as you want to act as a failover.

-Visit the admin panel, navigate to the machines page, locate your subnet router and using the icon at the end of the table, select “Review subnet routes…” This will open up the Subnet settings.
+Visit the admin console, navigate to the machines page, locate your subnet router and using the icon at the end of the table, select “Review subnet routes…” This will open up the Subnet settings.

 Click “Enable” on your routes so that Tailscale distributes the subnet routes to the rest of the nodes on your Tailscale network.